 WARNING: If the brake band is worn too thin it may break when the chain brake is triggered.
 With a broken brake band, the chain brake will not stop the chain.
-The chain brake should be replaced by an authorized service dealer if any part is worn to less than 1/32" thick.
+The chain brake should be replaced by an authorized service dealer if any part is worn to less than 0.020" (0.5 mm) thick.
 Repairs on a chain brake should be made by an authorized service dealer.
 Take your unit to the place of purchase if purchased from a servicing dealer, or to the nearest authorized master service dealer.

 - This saw is equipped with a chain brake.
-The brake is designed to stop the chain if kickback occurs. - The inertia-activated chain brake is - activated if the front hand guard is pushed forward, either manually (by hand) or automatically (by sudden movement).
-If the brake is already activated, it is disengaged by pulling the front hand guard back toward the front handle as far as possible. - When cutting with the saw, the chain brake must be disengaged.
+The brake is designed to stop the chain if kickback occurs. - The inertia-activated chain brake is activated if the front hand guard is pushed forward, either manually (by hand) or automatically (by sudden movement).
+If the brake is already activated, it is disengaged by pulling the front hand guard - back toward the front handle as far as possible.

+must be disengaged.
+Disengaged Engaged